Quick summary: When does male hair loss start?

 Stress and lifestyle factors

-Chronic stress can lead to conditions like telogen effluvium, where hair follicles are pushed into the resting phase prematurely, causing hair to shed.
-High-stress lifestyles, poor diet, and lack of exercise can all contribute to hair health decline, leading to potential hair thinning or loss.
+Chronic stress can lead to conditions like telogen effluvium, in which hair follicles prematurely enter the resting phase, causing hair to shed.
+High-stress lifestyles, poor diet, and lack of exercise can all contribute to a decline in hair health, leading to potential hair thinning or loss.

 How can I prevent male hair loss?